s53g4z/stl_player/README.md

 - shaders/: OpenGLES 2 shaders.
 - textures/: Textures for painting in the level.
 Each file is 64x64 texels of RGB bytes.

-The static tiles (i.e., not the objects) in the interactive-tm layer of the level are recognized in `maybeInitgTextureNames()` and `load_lvl_interactives()`.
+The static tiles (i.e., not the objects) in the interactive-tm layer of the level are recognized in `maybeInitgTextureNames()` and `loadLevelInteractives()`.
 Adding recognition for a tile type requires modifying both functions to ensure that the static tile is both drawn and interactive (as a worldItem).

-New badguys can be registered at `load_lvl_objects()` and `fnpl()` so that they are loaded into the game and can interact with Tux, respectively.
+New badguys can be registered at `loadLevelObjects()` and `fnpl()` so that they are loaded into the game and can interact with Tux, respectively.
 The callback for `worldItem_new()` can be used to help implement the badguy behavior in-game.

 In a WorldItem callback, setting a WorldItem type to STL_DEAD allows it to be cleaned up by the function that runs the WorldItem callbacks.
 See the `applyFrame()` implementation for more details.

+Register new levels by editing `gCurrLevel` and `reloadLevel()`.

 ## Licensing